-We explore Microsoft's earliest days and answer some of the most commonly asked questions about them on the net.
-Still, the article is not intended to be a comprehensive history of the company.
+Here, we explore Microsoft's earliest days and answer some of the most commonly asked questions about the company.
+This article is, however, intended primarily as an overview of the company and not as a comprehensive history.

 When and where did Microsoft start?

 The pair were avid programming enthusiasts from a young age.
-Building on their existing skills, the pair were inspired to produce their own programming language based on the existing language BASIC — Microsoft BASIC.
+Building on their existing skills, they were inspired to produce their own programming language, Microsoft BASIC, based on the existing language BASIC.

 MITS liked what they saw and agreed to distribute and market the product under the name of Altair BASIC.
 This deal inspired Gates and Allen to found their own software company, and in April of 1975, Microsoft was born.